 With “7-to-1” you reap the benefits of brainstorming for multiple alternatives for solving your problem, without many of the downsides.
 Give it a try the next time you ideate!

-In our forthcoming book, Jeff Zias and I are writing about how companies can drive growth by empowering employees to work on their own ideas.
+In our book, Jeff Zias and I write about how companies can drive growth by empowering employees to work on their own ideas.

 Thanks to Lean Startup Co.
 Education Program Faculty member Hugh Molotsi for contributing this piece.
 If you want to bring the entrepreneurial spirit to your large organization, Lean Startup Company’s Education Program can help.
 We empower you to solve your own problems using entrepreneurial management, no matter your industry, size company, or sector of the economy.
 Email us.
 We’re here to help.